The Sovereign Tech Fund is now part of the Sovereign Tech Agency.

 What are we funding?

-The work the Sovereign Tech Fund is commissioning aims to improve the Yocto Project’s efficiency, security, user experience, and developer engagement.
+The work the Sovereign Tech Agency is commissioning aims to improve the Yocto Project’s efficiency, security, user experience, and developer engagement.

 1. Build Process and Workflow Improvements